XDCFoundation/XDC3Swift/README.md

 ```
 $ pod install
 ```
-Getting Started Create an instance of XinfinAccount with a XinfinKeyStorage provider.
+Getting Started Create an instance of XDCAccount with a XDCKeyStorage provider.
 This provides a wrapper around your key for use.

 Swift
 ```
 Import XDC3Swift
 ```
-Creating a XinFin account
+Creating a XDC account
 ```
-let keyStorage = XinfinKeyLocalStorage()
+let keyStorage = XDCKeyLocalStorage()
 let account = try?
-XinfinAccount.create(keyStorage: keyStorage, keystorePassword: "MY_PASSWORD")
+XDCAccount.create(keyStorage: keyStorage, keystorePassword: "MY_PASSWORD")
 ```
-Create an instance of XinfinClient.
+Create an instance of XDCClient.
 This will provide you access to a set of functions interacting with the blockchain.
 ```
 guard let clientUrl = URL(string: "https://apothem-or-mainnet-url") else { return }
-let client = XinfinClient(url: clientUrl)
+let client = XDCClient(url: clientUrl)
 ```
 You can then interact with the client methods, such as to get the current gas price:
 ```